itsShotgun/rpiOLED/README.md

 ```

 ### Step 6: Verify the Service
-Check the status of the service to ensure it's running correctly:
+Check the status of the service to ensure it's running correctly

 ```
 sudo systemctl status OLED_STATS.service